smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 #### LSAM Library List Setup

-When installing or upgrading SMA\'s default IBM i LSAM environment (named SMADEFAULT), it is not necessary to be concerned about the LSAM environment library list because the installation program automatically handles all required additions or changes to the LSAM environment
+When installing or upgrading SMA's default IBM i LSAM environment (named SMADEFAULT), it is not necessary to be concerned about the LSAM environment library list because the installation program automatically handles all required additions or changes to the LSAM environment